 Privacy matters: E2E encryption isn’t optional for sensitive content.

-Recipients complain: “I can’t download, it wants me to sign in” - this happens too often with cloud storage links.
+Recipients complain: “I can’t download, it wants me to sign in” — this happens constantly with Google Drive and Dropbox links.
+With FileGrab, recipients never see a login prompt.

 You want something faster: Getting a Dropbox link takes 5 clicks.
 Getting a FileGrab link takes 1.